 Vote Required.
 Because this proposal is a nonbinding advisory vote, there is no minimum requisite vote to approve the Say-on-Pay proposal.
-The proposed resolution provides that the majority of the votes cast at the meeting by holders present in person or represented by proxy at the meeting and entitled to vote thereon will be the requisite vote to adopt the resolution and approve the compensation of our named executive officers as such compensation is disclosed in this proxy statement.
-Accordingly, abstentions and broker non-votes will not be counted as votes cast and will have no effect on this proposal.
+The proposed resolution provides that the majority of the votes cast by our shareholders present in person or represented by proxy at the annual meeting and entitled to vote on the proposal will be the requisite vote to adopt the resolution and approve the compensation of our named executive officers as such compensation is disclosed in this proxy statement.
+Abstentions and broker/nominee non-votes will have no affect on this proposal.